The site

 During the project the participants will have the opportunity to rotate between the groups and thus to carry out different tasks and to become familiar both with traditional wood and traditional stone techniques.

-The project will take place from September, 12th, till September, 25th, 2021 and is jointly organised by the Fortified Churches Foundation, European Heritage Volunteers and the Association European Youth Center Hosman, in partnership with the Evangelical Church of Augustan Confession in Romania.
+The project was jointly organised by the Fortified Churches Foundation, European Heritage Volunteers and the Association European Youth Center Hosman, in partnership with the Evangelical Church of Augustan Confession in Romania.